Bread & Law / Cited

 Methodology

-Five common AI platforms are currently used and adding more is conducive to scale.
+Five common AI platforms are currently used.
+Adding more is conducive to scale.

 Layer 0 — News classification